 In March 2020 when the Council on Aging buses stopped bringing guests to the pantry, we significantly expanded home delivery of groceries.
 Due to Covid, many food pantries were forced to close, or they switched to pre-packaged bags of food.
-We innovated and changed from in-person shopping to online ordering so that our guests could choose from 250-300 frozen, fresh and packaged grocery and personnel care items to get the nutritious food they needed.
-Letting them choose also avoided giving our guests unwanted food in prepackaged bags that could have led to food waste.
+We innovated and changed from in-person shopping to online ordering so that our guests could choose from 250-300 frozen, fresh, and packaged grocery and personal care items to get the nutritious food they needed.
+Letting them choose also avoided giving our guests unwanted food in prepackaged bags which could have led to food waste.

 We also greatly expanded our delivery service for people who don’t have transportation or are medically vulnerable, delivering to over 90 households every week.

 By the start of 2021, we were calling 120 guests to assist them with ordering online, delivering to 100 households, and feeding 250-300 people every Friday.

 We knew that the church eventually wanted to return to in-person services when Covid ended and needed to find a new home.
 After months of searching for a new location, Bryce and Mary Jo Anderson volunteered the temporary use of a garage on Hanover St. In June, we used donated and purchased metal shelving to equip the new space to handle shopping for 250 to 300 items every week.
 With the help of our volunteers and the crew from Ace Cleanouts of Haverhill, we moved the last of our freezers and food into our new location on Saturday, June 26th.
 We opened the following Friday, July 2nd, not missing a week.